McMorranLab/McMorran-group-tutorials/README.md

 **Installing python**

-The majority of the people in the McMorran group are currently using python 2.7, this is for a number of reasons but mostly because many of the scientific tools and libraries have not been updated to python 3.
-This reason is becoming increasingly less true and we may want to switch to python 3 in the near-ish future.
+The majority of the people in the McMorran group are currently using python 3, so new additions to the lab should just start with python 3.
+We used to subscribe to python 2.7 as recentl as 2016 for a number of reasons but mostly because many of the scientific tools and libraries had not yet been updated to python 3.
+This reason no longer holds true and we have therefore switched to python 3 as of 2017.
-*Update: we are now (2017) in the process of switching to 3, so new additions to the lab should just start with python 3.*

 Our group generally uses the [anaconda](https://www.continuum.io/downloads) distribution of python.
 To install just visit the page at the link and follow the directions.
 It comes with many of the additional packages that are needed to do scientific programing and can help you get off the ground and started more quickly.